Cyan903/Firefox-theme/README.md

 ![theme](/assets/rewrite.png)

+> [!NOTE]
-**IMPORTANT:** This only works with the default Firefox dark theme.
+> This only works with the default Firefox dark theme.
 Make sure to change your theme in `about:addons`.

 ## Development